WWE News: Former Champion Collapses After Event, Rushed To Hospital

 — Scott D'Amore (@ScottDAmore) March 7, 2020

-PW Insider did report an update on Steiner on Saturday which said he was still hospitalized in Atlanta, but in stable condition.
+PW Insider did report an update on Steiner on Saturday which said he was still hospitalized in Atlanta, but is in stable condition.
 It has since been reported that he was believed to have had some kind of “cardiac episode” with a heart procedure of some kind to take place before he is discharged.

 With the emergency personnel nearby at the Impact taping, Steiner is said to be very lucky that they were around.
 Had the paramedics not been there to administer help so quickly, it is believed that things may have ended up much worse.

-Exact details have not been revealed as to all that is going on with Steiner as of early Saturday evening, but some Impact officials have been trying to update fans as possible.
+The exact details of what is going on with Steiner have not been revealed as of early Saturday evening, but some Impact officials have been trying to update fans as much as they can.
 Tommy Dreamer took to Twitter to let fans know that Big Poppa Pump is expected to make a full recovery.

 Scott Steiner is expected to make a full recovery